andreasthoelke/dotfiles/.vim/help.md

 \t]         - TabmoveRight /Left
 <leader>wI  - Pin Haskell imports
-c-w I       - resize/fit floatwin height width
-1<c-w>x     - swap window with the one above/at top of screen (2 is below) go    - bufferlist: c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it c-ov/h to open offer in split
+c-w I       - resize/fit floatwin height width c-w x/S h/l/k/j - Swap with / Shift a window with the other adjacent window 1<c-w>x     - swap window with the one above/at top of screen (2 is below) go    - bufferlist: c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it c-ov/h to open offer in split